When it comes to getting a personal loan, is there such a thing as the perfect season?

 A good example of timing affecting loan approvals is a mortgage loan.
 Your success in getting a mortgage or refinancing your mortgage can depend not only on your credit, but also on when you apply for the loan.
 This is where being familiar with business cycles might save you both time and money.

-For the mortgage industry, it’s not so much the best time of year, which can vary based on how the economy affects interest rates, but on the time of month.
+For the mortgage industry, it’s not so much the best time of year to be applying for a personal loan, which can vary based on how the economy affects interest rates, but on the time of month.
 If you’re able to time it, try applying for a mortgage loan or, if you need to, refinance your existing mortgage in the first week of the month.
-The reason for this is that the first week of the month is typically used for obtaining new loan applications.
+The first week of the month is the best time to apply for a loan because lenders typically use this time to process new loan applications.

 If you apply at the end of the month, you might find that there are delays in obtaining financing.
 Most businesses, mortgage lenders included, tend to focus on the end of the month for sales.
 So, if you are a new applicant seeking a loan at the end of the month, you could experience a longer wait than applying at the start of the month.